AlHogarty/CI_PP1_SP/README.md

 </details>

 ### CSS Validation
 The W3C CSS Validation Service was used to validate the CSS of the website.
-All pages pass with 0 errors
+All pages pass with 0 errors.

 <details><summary>Whole Page</summary>
 <img src="docs/validation/validation-css-whole-page.png">